 “Even that word, the, the least regarded word in the language, strikes me as absurd.
 How can there be the history?
 Beyond one the, watertight and trim, lies another, just as watertight, just as trim.”

-This beautifully wrought novel, from the author of The Secret River, tells a story of passion and resilience, giving voice to a woman silenced by history; shortlisted for the Walter Scott Prize for Historical Fiction
+The beautifully wrought new novel – from the Man Booker prize-shortlisted author of The Secret River – tells a story of passion and resilience, giving voice to a woman silenced by history; shortlisted for the Walter Scott Prize for Historical Fiction

 Inspired by the real life of a remarkable woman, this is an extraordinarily rich, beautifully wrought novel of resilience, courage and the mystery of human desire.